Australian Payments Network: Objectives

+Australian Paper Clearing System

+The Australian Paper Clearing System (APCS) is the system that facilitates the exchange and settlement of cheques and other paper-based payments in Australia, under the governance of the APN.

 History

 AusPayNet was called APCA when established on 18 February 1992 as a self-regulatory industry body charged with carrying forward the process of payments reform.
 In its early years, it focused on re-grouping payment services into distinct clearing systems and developing and managing rules and procedures for their day-to-day operation.
 In its next phase, the company took responsibility for managing projects and for contingency planning, certification and accreditation.
 These kinds of activities remain core business for AusPayNet.

 It took over the regulation and management of the BSB system, which had been in operation since the 1970s.
 In 2017, the company celebrated its 25th anniversary as the payments industry's self-regulatory body and changed its name to Australian Payments Network (AusPayNet).

 On 1 January 2014, it adopted a new Constitution designed to recognise the growing diversity of interests in payments arising from structural and technological change and to provide a more inclusive and representative association of the Australian payments system.
 The new Constitution opened AusPayNet membership to participants and operators of non-AusPayNet payment systems.